-Whether you’re a veteran marathon runner or newbie at jogging, we’ve all experienced the daunting task of trying to find the perfect running shoe.
+Whether you’re a veteran marathon runner or a newbie at jogging, we’ve all experienced the daunting task of trying to find the perfect running shoe.
 The criteria are usually pretty standard: comfort, affordability and look.
 This seems pretty basic until you approach the running shoe display and have dozens of shoes staring back at you.
-In this blog we’re going to discuss some of the recent research on running shoe design and injury prevention.
+In this blog, we’re going to discuss some of the recent research on running shoe design and injury prevention.

-What are the different types of shoes?
+What are the Different Types of Shoes?

 These are running shoes that mimic a barefoot running style.
 They are flexible, lightweight and have a low heel to toe drop.
-A low heel–toe drop simply means that there is less “shoe” between your heel and the ground (see picture below, the shoe on the left has a low heel-toe drop vs the shoe on the right).
-It has been shown that a low heel-toe drop encourages a mid-forefoot strike pattern, as opposed to a big chunky heel that encourages heel striking.Some common brands include Vibram Fivefingers, New Balance Minimus and Nike Free.
+A low heel–toe drop simply means that there is less “shoe” between your heel and the ground.
+It has been shown that a low heel-toe drop encourages a mid-forefoot strike pattern, as opposed to a big chunky heel that encourages heel striking.

 These are meant for the average foot that doesn’t over-pronate or supinate.
 They are cushioned and have support, but have very little correction for any biomechanical issues.